fortran-lang/fortran-lang.org/_posts/2020-09-01-Fortran-Newsletter-September-2020.md

   Debug mode when an unhandled excetion happens or a segfault.

-Our goal for September is to get LFortran working for a much larger subset of Fortran and allow it to compile and run via the C++ translation backend.
+Our goal for September is to get LFortran working for a much larger subset of Fortran and allow it to compile and run via the C++ translation backend (the LLVM backend will follow soon after).

-See LFortran on Twitter for latest updates: [@lfortranorg](https://twitter.com/lfortranorg).
+You can follow LFortran on Twitter for latest updates: [@lfortranorg](https://twitter.com/lfortranorg).

 ## Events